13 States Sign On to IRS Direct File Pilot Program

 Different from IRS Free File

-It’s worth noting that the IRS Direct File pilot isn’t the same as the agency’s existing Free File program.
+The IRS Direct File pilot isn’t the same as the agency’s existing Free File program.
 (The IRS Free File Program is a public-private partnership between the IRS and several tax preparation and filing software industry companies.)

-For example, while also free and offered online, IRS Free File is only available to taxpayers with an adjusted gross income (AGI) of $73,000 or less.
+For example, while also free and offered online, IRS Free File is only available to taxpayers with an adjusted gross income (AGI) of $79,000 or less.
 (Whereas, eligibility for the Direct File program won’t be based on income.)
 Additionally, with Free File, taxpayers prepare and file their taxes with one of the IRS’ participating partners.
-As mentioned, Direct File will allow taxpayers to file their federal returns directly with the IRS.
+Direct File will allow taxpayers to file their federal returns directly with the IRS.

 Following the completion of the Direct File pilot, the IRS will evaluate the program's functionality, including the state integration component.
 The agency has said it plans to publicly share the pilot results.